move x clipboard into tmux paste buffer

 bind > run "( tmux show-buffer | xsel -bi ) && tmux display-message \"ok!\""

-The first line sets C-b < in tmux to retrieve X clipboard contents and paste.
-The second line sets C-b > to send current tmux buffer to X clipboard for pasting to another application.
+The first line sets C-b < in tmux to retrieve the X clipboard contents and paste them.
+The second line sets C-b > to send the current tmux buffer to the X clipboard for pasting into another application.

-If you still like to use PRIMARY selection, you can drop b options from xsel, using xsel -o and xsel -i respectively.
+If you would still like to use the PRIMARY selection, you can drop the b options from xsel, using xsel -o and xsel -i respectively.